Savor Cinema, Gateway Cinema and Cinema Paradiso

 Savor Cinema is a charming 220 - 250 seat arthouse theater located in the heart of downtown Fort Lauderdale, just around the corner from Las Olas Blvd.
 Savor Cinema offers plush, stadium seating, state-of-the art sound and projection, a full bar, concessions and the John Mager Courtyard, which is perfect for gathering with friends before or after a movie.

-Programmed and operated by the Broward County Film Society (the same organization that brings you the annual Fort Lauderdale International Film Festival), Savor Cinema presents American Indie and international films seven days a week with mini film festivals and events throughout the year.
-The theater is also available to rent for weddings, personal and corporate meetings and parties.
+Programmed and operated by the Broward County Film Society (the same organization that brings you the annual Fort Lauderdale International Film Festival), Savor Cinema presents American Indie and international films plus special monthly events throughout the year.
+The theater is also available to rent for weddings, screenings, corporate meetings and parties , and more.

 Savor Cinema has quite a history.
 Dating back to the earlier half of the century, the building was constructed as the First Methodist Church of Fort Lauderdale.
 Once the church moved to a bigger location, the building went under the charge of the County, where it's functions reportedly ranged from a family-counseling center to narcotics storage for the courthouse.
 In the mid-1980’s the building was retrofitted as a stage theater for use by the actress, director, and playwright Vinnette Carroll, the first African-American woman to direct a Broadway show, and became the Vinnette Carroll Theater.